CTSRD-CHERI/cheri-exercises/src/introduction/cross-diy.md

 CHERI software stack and are, therefore, in possession of file paths to both the `clang` compiler and a `sysroot` for your desired architecture.

+⚠ At the moment this section provides instructions only for (CHERI-)RISC-V targets.
+Enthusiastic readers eager for DIY compilation on Morello can likely study `tools/ccc` and extract what they are after in the interim.
+We apologize for the inconvenience. ⚠

 ## Compiler command line
 In this set of exercises we cross compile in two basic modes.
 Conventional RISC-V ABI and the CheriABI pure-capability ABI.